Bhavani-Bolloju/Job-Application-Tracker/README.md

 ## Why i build it

+Job searching is not always straightforward.
+It involves different stages, follow-ups, new approaches to reaching out, reflecting on what worked or didn't, and adjusting along the way.
+I felt this process needed a space of its own.

+This is my first full-stack Next.js project, built to explore how a real-world application can model that workflow while focusing on:

+**User experience**: design consistency, User feedback, and accessibility <br/>
+**Component architecture**: reusable UI built with shadcn/ui <br/>
+**Data modeling & backend**: Prisma with a structured database design <br/>
+**Authentication**: NextAuth for secure user sessions <br/>
+**Testing**: unit and component-level testing practices

 ## Features

-* **Application management** — Add, edit, delete, and view individual applications.
+* **Application management**: Add, edit, delete, and view individual applications.
-* **Search & filtering** — Search and filter applications by specific criteria.
+* **Search & filtering**: Search and filter applications by specific criteria.
-* **Application tracking** — Track by application platform, applied date, follow-up date, and status.
+* **Application tracking**: Track by application platform, applied date, follow-up date, and status.
-* **Application details** — For communication and follow-ups add notes and contact details.
+* **Application details**: For communication and follow-ups add notes and contact details.
-* **Authentication** — Google authentication, guest access for quick exploration, and logout feature.
+* **Authentication**: Google authentication, guest access for quick exploration, and logout feature.
-* **Dashboard** — Overview of application activity and total count.
+* **Dashboard**: Overview of application activity and total count.
-* **Accessibility** — Keyboard-accessible interactions and screen-reader considerations.
+* **Accessibility**: Keyboard-accessible interactions and screen-reader considerations.
-* **Validation & feedback** — Form validation errors and status update feedback.
+* **Validation & feedback**: Form validation errors and status update feedback.

 ## Screenshots